vsukhwani/youtube-transcript-downloader/README.md

-# YouTube Transcript Downloader Chrome Extension
+# YouTube Transcript Downloader Browser Extension

-A Chrome extension that allows you to download transcripts from YouTube videos in both text and JSON formats.
+A browser extension that allows you to download transcripts from YouTube videos in both text and JSON formats.

 ## Features